mastodon/fediverse_discovery_providers/content/_index.md

 Our reference implementation will respect this setting and only ingest content from creators who opted in to discovery in the first place.
-Instances sending content to discovery providers should as well make sure to only send such content to their providers in the first place.
+Instances sending content to discovery providers should make sure to only send such content in the first place as well.

 All other information a discovery provider gathers should be anonymous.
 This is especially true and important for statistics